Conflicts of Interest in Research

 LSUHSC-NO encourages faculty, staff, students, house officers, and other employees to participate in meaningful professional relationships with industry, government, and private entities.
 These relationships are established for mutually beneficial reasons and many times produce knowledge and intellectual property that will help the community at large.
 However, these relationships may create financial or non-financial interests that have the potential to create a bias in decisions.

-This policy applies to all LSUHSC-NO faculty members (including part-time, gratis, and visiting faculty), staff and other employees, house officers, and students (including post-doctoral fellows) who propose, conduct, or report the results of research or other sponsored projects on behalf of LSUHSC-NO, regardless of funding source.
-Conflict of Interest training is required every four years.
+This Policy applies to and requires compliance by all LSUHSC-NO administrators, faculty members (including parttime, gratis, and visiting faculty), students (including post-doctoral fellows), house officers, staff and other employees, as well as immediate family members of these persons, who propose, conduct, report, or approve of the results of research, regardless of funding source.

 - New Grant Applications